 They should focus on technical skills, business processes, and cultural fit, with plenty of hands-on practice.

-By the end of this phase, the BOT team is ready to run independently under your ownership.
+By the end of this phase, the BOT team should be ready to run independently under your ownership.

 Transfer phase